wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 ---------------------------

 .. note::
-  Using verification with a **SSL key certificate** is really useful to check if connections between agents and manager is correct.
+  Using verification with a **SSL key certificate** is really useful to check if connections between agents and managers are correct.

-  This way, user avoid the error of connecting to a different manager or agent.
+  This way, user avoid the mistake of connecting to a different manager or agent.

 Creating a Certificate of Authority (CA)